jimdigriz/portier-nginx/README.md

     /etc/init.d/nginx start

-On your workstation in a browser go to: http://localhost:1080
+On your workstation in a browser go to http://localhost:1080 and type in your email address to start off the authentication.
+If it is successful, you should see the nginx splash screen.